Spectral rigidity of two-dimensional Liouville tori: Background and related results

 where $\lambda_j$ are eigenvalues of the Laplacian.
-This is an entirely spectral quantity, while the length spectrum on the right hand side of~\eqref{PoissonRelation} is purely geometric.
+This is an entirely spectral quantity, while the length spectrum on the right-hand side of~\eqref{PoissonRelation} is purely geometric.

-To tackle the quantum (Laplace spectral) inverse problem, one often uses the Poisson relation~\eqref{PoissonRelation} together with its more refined counterpart, the Poisson summation formula.
-To describe the Poisson summation formula, let $L \in \CL(X,g)$ be isolated and assume that all periodic geodesics $\gamma$ of length $L$ are nondegenerate in the sense that $\det(\Id - P_\gamma) \neq 0$, where $P_\gamma$ is the linearized Poincar\'e map associated to $\gamma$.
+To tackle the inverse Laplace spectral problem, one often uses the Poisson relation~\eqref{PoissonRelation} together with its more refined counterpart, the Poisson summation formula, which we now describe.
+Let $L \in \CL(X,g)$ be isolated and assume that all periodic geodesics $\gamma$ of length $L$ are nondegenerate in the sense that $\det(\Id - P_\gamma) \neq 0$, where $P_\gamma$ is the linearized Poincar\'e map associated to $\gamma$.
 Denote by $\wh \rho(t)$ a compactly supported test function which is $1$ in a neighborhood of $L$ and contains no other lengths of closed geodesics in its support.
 The Poisson summation formula then reads

 where $\sigma_\gamma$ is the Morse index of $\gamma$ and $L_\gamma^\#$ is its primitive period.
 The coefficients $B_{\gamma,j}$ contain geometric information about the underlying manifold in the form of integrals of polynomials in the metric and its derivatives over each closed geodesic of length $L$.
 The Poisson summation formula~\eqref{eq: PSF} is a generalization of the Selberg trace formula, which was developed for hyperbolic surfaces in 1956 (\cite{Sel56}).
 It was followed by the Gutzwiller trace formula in the physics literature, which relates the eigenvalues of a Schr\"odinger operator to the underlying classical Hamiltonian dynamics (\cite{Gutzwiller}).
-In the mathematical literature, the trace formula was first proved for Riemannian manifolds by Colin de Verdiere (\cite{CdVsllgp1}, \cite{CdVParametrixOndesIntegraleslEspaceChemins}) and Duistermaat-Guillemin (\cite{DuGu75}).
+Around the same time, Balian and Bloch \cite{BB1, BB2, BB3} treat the case of bounded domains.
+In the mathematical literature, the trace formula was first proved for Riemannian manifolds by Colin de Verdi\`ere (\cite{CdVsllgp1}, \cite{CdVsllgp2}), Chazarain (\cite{Chazarain1974}), and Duistermaat-Guillemin (\cite{DuGu75}).
 It was later extended by Chazarain \cite{Ch76} and Guillemin-Melrose (\cite{GuMe79a}) to the case of manifolds with boundary.

 The invariants $B_{\gamma, j}$ in \eqref{eq: PSF} are algebraically equivalent to the \textit{wave invariants}, which are the coefficients of a direct expansion of $w(t)$, as opposed to its Fourier transform.
 If all geodesics are isolated and nondegenerate, the wave trace is asymptotic to